aditi17goel/Personal-Voice-Assistant-using-Python/README.md

 8. Abstarct necessary information from wikipedia

-		Human: Hey Q2, Who is Bill Gates according to Wikipedia?
+		Human: Hey Q2, who is Bill Gates according to Wikipedia?

    The voice assistant abstarcts first 3 lines of wikipedia and gives the information to the user.